pitrecki/JCipher/README.md

 ######  Description

-Implementation of classic ciphers written in Java.
+Implementation of classical ciphers written in Java.
 The project aims to familiarize with the principle of action ciphers in the classical cryptography.

 UML diagram soon